The Vedas are a peculiar topic of study.

 Who Wrote The Rig Veda?

-It’s awe-inspiring, to say the very least.
-But who wrote such wise and captivating hymns?
+Who wrote such wise and captivating hymns?

-Here’s the thing about the Vedas — there is no acclaimed human author.
+But here’s the thing about the Vedas — there is no acclaimed human author.
 They are simply a “language of the gods” in comprehensible human form.

 The Vedas were channeled by risis (the seers, the sages) from the very breath of “Source.”
 “Source” being the Paramātman: the “Primordial Self” or the “Absolute Atman.”
 The risis saw and interpreted the Vedas, but they did not compose them.

-There are seven risis credited to channeling the Rigveda: Atri, Kanwa, Vashistha, Vishwamitra, Jamadagni, Gotama, and Bharadwaja.
+There are seven risis credited to channeling the Rigveda: Atri, Kanwa, Vashistha, Vishwamitra, Jamadagni, Gotama, and Bharadwaja:

 The Vedas contain universal truths that can help you understand and experience your connection to the Divine through study and practice.
 Sacred study reveals the practice, and practice helps you implement the powerful spiritual truths that can transform your life.